happy family

 After a while, the whole world narrowed down to the sound of the ocean.
 Footsteps on the sand slowed to a crawl.
 Eddie grabbed J.J.'s arm a little tighter than he probably meant to.
 He had a mischievous glint in his eye, the kind that let J.J. know Eddie had finally found the opportunity to tell one of those cool stories Dad didn't like to hear for some reason.
 Yet, this story began and ended in only a few words: "I'm going to show you something cool.
 Follow me."

 J.J.'s eyes sparkled with delight.
 Eddie didn't need to spell out where they were going.
 For J.J. remembered those days when the two of them ventured close to the beach.
 On those precious walks, Eddie would whisper the name that Dad forbade him to speak aloud, and gaze towards an old ship marooned on the far side of the harbor.
 Eddie effortlessly grabbed a black cloth from his bag while Dad wasn't looking, and slipped out of sight along the edge of the water with a trail of droplets forming behind him.
-Eddie let himself smile a little as soon as the sounds of the beach made way to the sounds of ships and dock workers on the harbor.
+Eddie let himself smile a little as soon as the sounds of the beach made way to the sounds of ships and dock workers.

-"This is... yours?"
-J.J. breathed, eyes darting from the broken timbers to Eddie, who nodded with an ever-growing smile.
 J.J. eagerly scrambled through the ship, checking every crevice and corner as they imagined the adventures Tommy must have had here.
 The image of Tommy's ship in its prime formed in J.J.'s mind, full of sailors and adventure beyond their wildest dreams.
 J.J. climbed to the hull to see the flag in all its glory, only to find it missing.
-"Hey, where's the..."
+"Hey, where's the...?"
 J.J. paused.
 Eddie wasn't behind them anymore.

 As soon as the words reached Eddie's ears, it was like a dam burst open.
 "It's almost like Tommy's here," Eddie's voice quivered.
 "Like I can almost hear him in my head, but it's not real.
 It's not real, it's not real, it's just... just a stupid husk of wood and..."
 Eddie's words fell apart.
-The brave, cool hero-thief mask he wore to impress J.J. fully shattered, and though Eddie still smiled, those tears he had fought back until now finally fell down his face.
+The brave, cool hero-thief mask he wore in front of J.J. fully shattered, and though Eddie still smiled, those tears he had fought back until now finally fell down his face.

 J.J.'s vision blurred in turn.
 They reached for Eddie's free hand, slowly, gently, like Dad had warned them.
 Those warnings soon meant nothing, for Eddie's hand whipped towards their own like a viper and squeezed it tight.
-For a moment they just sat there on the sand, protected from the world by the deep shade of Tommy's ship.
+For a moment, they just sat there on the sand, protected from the world by the deep shade of Tommy's ship.

 No miracle words could reach through the twelve years of this boy's life, before J.J. and Eddie met.
 Ocean waves knocking against the rotting wood spoke for them.
 Indistinct voices that blurred together from far away spoke for them.
 The call of seagulls and the crunch of sand shifting beneath the weight of two children desperate for something to ground them spoke for them.